erlang/otp/HOWTO/INSTALL.md

 #### How to Build a Debug Enabled Erlang RunTime System ####

 After completing all the normal building steps described above a debug enabled runtime system can be built.
-To do this you have to change directory to `$ERL_TOP/erts/emulator` and execute:
+To do this you execute:

-    $ (cd $ERL_TOP/erts/emulator && make debug)
+    $ make TYPE=debug

 This will produce a `beam.debug.smp` executable.
 The file are installed along side with the normal (opt) version `beam.smp`.